 1st July 2020

-My name is Orla and I am in my second year of Kinship Foster caring.
+My name is Orla and I have been a kinship foster carer for almost 2 years.
 I look after my two sisters; they are 13 and 16 years old.
-During this unprecedented time I have taken part in some online training.
+I has recently taken part in online training.

-What are the benefits of learning & development opportunities for you as a Foster Carer?
+What are the benefits of virtual learning & development opportunities for you as a foster carer?

 The benefits of learning and developing opportunities to me as a foster carer are that I get to develop my knowledge further in the comfort of my own home.
 By doing so I am able keep up to date with fostering practises and ensuring that I have the skills I need to look after my sisters.